 Leaving the data page UNIFLOW-200 restores the outputs to the value determined by the application.

 9.4.6 Tests - PITC4641 board

-Route in the menu tree: Tests Board n. where n number of slots t he bard is inserted Evention of the Eliceve on the Teste DITO/6/1 beard d
+Route in the men u tree:

+Tests Board n.

+where n number of slots the bar d is inserted

 Function of the F keys on the Tests - PITC4641 board data page